drummonds/bytestoneblog/content/AFP/Double Entry bookkeeping/_index.md

 (vachetta).
 This could also be described as a diary or waste book.
 This would be where all records would be written contemporaneously.

-Paciolo also describes that anyone in your family (business) can make entries in the scrap book with full details of what, with whom and where it was bought or sold.
+Pacioli also describes that anyone in your family (business) can make entries in the scrap book with full details of what, with whom and where it was bought or sold.

 ## A journal